anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

 Evaluation is an integral part of modeling and it's one that's often glossed over.
 We'll often find evaluation to involve simply computing the accuracy or other global metrics but for many real work applications, a much more nuanced evaluation process is required.
 However, before evaluating our model, we always want to:

 - be clear about what metrics we are prioritizing
-- be careful not to over optimize on any one metric
+- be careful not to over optimize on any one metric because it may mean you're compromising something else

 ```python linenums="1"
 # Metrics